IPDSnelting/velcom/docs/install_docker.md

 - The exposed port for runner connections is `82`

 VelCom also uses three main folders you might want to mount outside the image:
-- `/home/velcom/config` - The directory for your config file
+- `/home/velcom/config` - The directory for your backend config file
 - `/home/velcom/data` - The directory for all data VelCom needs to persist
 - `/home/velcom/cache` - The directory for data that might speedup application startup but is not needed to operate correctly

 For a more thorough description of the `data` and `cache` directories, see the [example backend config](../backend/backend/src/main/resources/example_config.yml).